z1shahraki/EcoRenoAdvisor/README.md

 3. Feeds both into a local Qwen model
 4. Produces grounded renovation advice

-Works with in-memory search or Qdrant if needed.
+**Vector Search:** Works with in-memory search by default (no Docker needed).
+Qdrant is optional for production deployments.

 ## Modes